avigna/twitter-analysis/README.md

 1. The AND operator is included as a space, so the query "Kendrick AND Lamar" should be written as "Kendrick Lamar" or "(Kendrick) (Lamar)".
 Moreover, the parenthesis serve to cluster or isolate each element of the query, which is particularly useful for long queries.
 2. The OR operator is included literally and in caps, so the query "Superman or Batman" should be written as "Superman OR Batman" and, for better readibility "(Superman) OR (Batman)".
 3. The NOT operator in included as a dash, so the query "NOT happy"should be written as "-(happy)".
+4. Queries have to be composed of 1,024 characters or less.

 EXAMPLE 1: